About Art History

 - Visual literacy

 Future undergraduate students: Apply to UNT; you will meet with an advisor during your orientation.
-You also may fill out a CVAD Future Student information form, or send an email to us at CVAD@unt.edu.
+To contact us, you may fill out a CVAD Future Student information form.

 Currently enrolled undergraduate students: Contact the CVAD advisor listed for the first letter of your last name on the CVAD Advising webpage.